Buying Property in Marrakech as a Foreigner: Complete 2026 Guide

 Legal Framework for Foreign Property Ownership

 Moroccan law generally permits foreigners to purchase property, though specific regulations apply.
-The legal framework has become increasingly transparent and foreigner-friendly in recent years, with streamlined processes for international buyers.
-However, understanding the legal requirements is crucial for a smooth transaction.
+The legal framework has become increasingly transparent and foreigner-friendly, with streamlined processes for international buyers.
+Understanding the legal requirements is crucial for a smooth transaction.

 Essential Legal Requirements